Ram-Nivas001/Terraform/README.md

-# Terraform
+# kubeadm k8s setup using Terraform & ansible
-This is a complete guide using terraform
+This is a complete guide for kubeadm k8s setup using Terraform & ansible with 1 master node & 2 master node .